ivanovngue/supermarket-pricing/README.md

 # supermarket-pricing

 ### Run class

-To run it, you can just execute the main class : org.kata.sp.SuperMarket.
+To run it, you can just execute the main class : org.kata.sp.application.SuperMarket.

 ### Run Jar file